Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation functions: Time-Dependent Self-Consistent Harmonic Approximation

 Thanks to \eqname~\eqref{eq:tdscha:ft}, we can describe the dynamics also of mixtures of states, starting from the equilibrium SCHA solution at any temperature.
 Moreover, as \eqname~\eqref{eq:tdscha:t0}, this is a closed equation for a Gaussian wave-packet (as we show in this section).
-We also prove in \secname~\ref{sec:energy:conserv} and \ref{sec:entropy:cons} that \eqname~\eqref{eq:tdscha:ft} correctly conserves both the energy and the entropy, as expected from the correct evolution of an isolated quantum system.
+We also prove that \eqname~\eqref{eq:tdscha:ft} correctly conserves both the energy and the entropy, as expected from the correct evolution of an isolated quantum system.

-As we did for the pure state, we can get the explicit equation of motion for the Gaussian mixed states wave-packet.
+As we did for the pure state (\eqname~\ref{eq:psi:t0}), we can represent explicitly the Gaussian density matrix:

-With respect to the pure state introduced in \eqname~\eqref{eq:psi:t0}, the time-dependent density matrix (\eqname~\ref{eq:density:matrix}) has one more parameter: the $\bA(t)$ complex Hermitian matrix. $\Rc_i$ is the average position of the $i$-th atom and coincides with the definition of \eqname~\eqref{def:Rci}.
+In addition to the parameters already introduced for the pure state (\eqname~\ref{eq:psi:t0}), the time-dependent density matrix (\eqname~\ref{eq:density:matrix}) has one more parameter: the $\bA(t)$ complex Hermitian matrix. $\Rc_i$ is the average position of the $i$-th atom and coincides with the definition of \eqname~\eqref{def:Rci}.
 The variable $Q_i$ is a linear phase modulation; multiplied by $\hbar$, it represents the momentum of the $i$-th atom.
 In a flat potential (where $\Hcal$ only contains the kinetic operator) the $i$-th atom average position drifts with constant velocity $v_i = \frac{\hbar Q_i(t)}{m_i}$.
 The $\bm Q$ and $\rschatrial$ variables are similar to those of a classical molecular dynamics.
 The $\bTheta$, $\bA$ matrices describe the quantum and thermal fluctuations.
 In particular, by looking at the diagonal elements of the density operator (the density distribution, \eqname~\ref{eq:rho:t}), we get the covariance matrix of quantum-thermal fluctuations:

 where $\Re{}$ and $\Im{}$ identify the real and imaginary part. $\bUps$ is the inverse the covariance matrix of the Gaussian distribution:

 We give intuitive picture on the physical meaning of the parameters.
 The $\bTheta$ matrix encodes pure quantum fluctuations and $\Re \bA$ the thermal ones: if $\bA = 0$, \eqname~\eqref{eq:density:matrix} is a pure state and we recover \eqname~\eqref{eq:psi:t0}. $\bC$ is a quadratic phase and represents the \emph{chirp} along the quantum fluctuations.
 Its role is very similar to the chirp in signal propagation, and represent a gradient in the speed of particles in different positions in the wave-packet, as discussed in ref.\cite{Monacelli_2017}.
 On the other side, the $\Im \bA$ plays the role of the momentum for the thermal fluctuations.
 It is nonzero only when there are more than 1 degree of freedom ($\Im \bA$ is anti symmetric) and if the system is not in a pure quantum state.